onetapbeyond/gen_metrics/bench/README.md

 ## GenServer Benchmarks

-The following set of benchmark are designed to test and measure the runtime impact of GenMetrics on a simple GenServer application.
+The following set of benchmarks are designed to test and measure the runtime impact of GenMetrics on a simple GenServer application.
 Benchmark specific context is provided in each case along with an analysis of the results.

 ### GenServer Benchmark 1. bench_cluster.exs